-Born in Hartford on May 8, 1870, Katharine Seymour Day was the daughter of prominent attorney John Calvin Day, granddaughter of Isabella Beecher Hooker and grandniece of Harriet Beecher Stowe.
+Born in Hartford, Katharine Seymour Day was the daughter of prominent attorney John Calvin Day.
+She was also the granddaughter of suffragist Isabella Beecher Hooker and grandniece of anti-slavery novelist Harriet Beecher Stowe.

 As a child, Day studied with private tutors and attended Hartford Public High School.
 When she was 17, she moved to Europe with her family.
 While in Europe, Day’s interest in modern art blossomed.
 In Paris she took classes at the Atelier Moderne, learning to paint in the Neo-Impressionist and Pointillist styles.

 When the family returned to the U. S. and settled in New York City, she studied under the well-known artist William Merritt Chase.
 She took courses at Columbia University and Union Theological Seminary.
 She eventually returned to Paris on her own to join the Academie Julien.